 - Letting nature rebalance our garden.
 Healthy soil grows more resilient plants, and over time pests become less of a problem.

 Some other tips I’ve read about include Biodynamic gardening, not growing brassicas in summer to keep the white butterflies away, and planting stinging nettle, yarrow, dandelion, comfrey, and borage to improve soil health and repel mosquitos and flies.

-What plants do you plan on gardening?
-Do you have any recommendations on easy veggies to grow that beginners like me can start out with?
+What plants are you growing in your garden?
+Do you have any recommendations on easy vegetables to grow?
 Share in the comments below.

 Lots of love,

 Holt-Gimenez, Eric.
 (December 18, 2014).
 We Already Grow Enough Food For 10 Billion People — and Still Can’t End Hunger.
 HuffPost.
 Retrieved from https://www.huffpost.com/entry/world-hunger_n_1463429